In this guide, we will explore the std::logic_error function in C++ along with its syntax, illustration, and advantages.

 }

-- explicit logicerror(const string& whatarg): It creates an object of logic_error with a message given as a string in std::string format.
+- The first constructor, explicit logicerror(const string& whatarg), generates a logic_error instance with a message provided as a string in std::string format.

-- explicit logicerror(const char whatarg): It creates an object of logic_error with a message given as a string in C format (const char).
+- The second constructor, explicit logicerror(const char whatarg), generates a logic_error instance with a message provided as a string in C format (const char).

 Example: